CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 Here, Idris's support for type-level holes really help, given that we don't know how to best pass around the problem yet.

+## Input format

+Constraint problems can be modelled and input in many formats.
+However, I still have the CSP instance inputs from my old coursework, so I am just going to use that.

+Each problem is stored in a plain-text `.csp`-file, which is structured as
+follows:
+  * Lines starting with `//` are considered comments and ignored
+  * The first entry is the number of variables.
+  * Then follows a number of domains, each on a new line, written
+      `lower, upper`
+      respectively indicating the lower and upper-inclusive
+      bounds of the n-th variable.
+There must be as many of these lines as the declared number of variables.
+  * Finally, any number of binary constraints follows.
+(These are _undirected_ constraints and _not arcs_.)
+    - The start of a constraint declaration is `c(v0,v1)`, where `v0` and `v1`
+        are the zero-based indices of the variables the constraint concerns.
+    - After the declaration, some number of value-pairs `val0, val1` are listed (each on a new line).
+These indicate the valid value pairings of the two variables referenced in the constraint declaration.
+For example, an entry `2, 3` would mean that `v0` can be assigned to `2` if `v1` is assigned to `3`, and vice versa.
+  * Input files are newline terminated.